pongib/365DaysOfLearning/README.md

 **Thoughts**: I don't want to skip basic stuff even I know about but it will have subtle thing that I don't know before.

+## Day 68: Mar 8, 2020

+**TIL**: Just learn a bit with print with end and sep option and input function.
+* Use chalk and ora for spinner but didn't work well.

+**Thoughts**: Just spend to much with those 2 lib for make it look pretty but not work like what I thought.